 Several water quality monitoring programs are ongoing in the watershed.
-These include Leon County's Water Resources Program; the NWFWMD; the FDACS Shellfish Environmental Assessment Section (SEAS); and the FDOH Florida Healthy Beaches monitoring program.
+These include Leon County's Water Resources Program; the City of Tallahassee's Lakes Monitoring Program; the NWFWMD; the FDACS Shellfish Environmental Assessment Section (SEAS); and the FDOH Florida Healthy Beaches monitoring program.
 The following subsections provide an overview of these programs and some of their relevant findings.